Suicide among Native Americans in the United States

 Suicide among Native Americans in the United States, both attempted and completed, is more prevalent than in any other racial or ethnic group in the United States.
-Among American youths specifically, Native American youths also show higher rates of suicide than American youths of other races.
+Among American youths specifically, Native American youths also show higher rates of suicide than American youths of other ethnic groups.
 Despite making up only 0.9% of the total United States population, American Indians and Alaska Natives (AIANs) are a significantly heterogeneous group, with 560 federally recognized tribes, more than 200 non-federally recognized tribes, more than 300 languages spoken, and one half or more of them living in urban areas.
 Suicide rates are likewise variable within AIAN communities.

 In 2016, reported rates ranged from 0 to 150 per 100,000 members of the population for different groups.
 Native American men are more likely to commit suicide than Native American women, but Native American women show a higher prevalence of suicidal behaviors.
 Interpersonal relationships, community environment, spirituality, mental healthcare, and alcohol abuse interventions are among subjects of studies about the effectiveness of suicide prevention efforts.
 David Lester calls attention to the existence and importance of theories of suicide developed by indigenous peoples themselves, and notes that they "can challenge traditional Western theories of suicide."

 2013 and 2016 studies by Olson and Wahab as well as Doll and Brady report that the Indian Health Service has lacked the resources needed to sufficiently address mental health problems in Native American communities.
 The most complete records of suicide among Native Americans in the United States are reported by the Indian Health Service.